 To open a new room, your business must have an account with thedocyard and your user ID listed on that account as a System Administrator or Room Administrator.
 (See Managing your Account)

-For further information on accepting an invitation as a new account holder and opening a new deal room see: New Account Holders: Accept an account invitation & Open a deal space
+For further information on accepting an invitation as a new account holder and opening a new deal room see:

-Accessing your deal spaces
+Accessing your deal rooms